-As promised, today I will start a three-part series about my friend/client Betty’s lifelong struggle with weight loss.
+As promised, today I will start a three part series about my friend Betty’s lifelong struggle with weight loss.
 She describes herself as a chubby child and teenager.
 Throughout high school she tried many different diets, and as a result, she lost weight and gained it back over and over again.
-She always strived to be like the other “normal sized” students, so she wouldn’t be teased and made fun of.
+She always strived to be like the other “normal sized” students, so she wouldn’t be teased.

 When she was a senior in high school she practically starved herself (to impress a boy) until she reached her goal weight of 135.
 To celebrate her success, her father took her out for an ice cream sundae.
 Not the best of ideas, but it gives you an insight into her family’s approach to food.

 Betty’s parents were of modest means and they lived on a small farm, so the one thing they could give her in abundance was food and love.
 They thought they were eating healthy, but they cooked vegetables beyond recognition, fried most meats and fish, and considered fruit a treat except during the summer; very typical of the times.
 When she moved out on her own and started her career hundreds of miles from her family, she continued on a yo-yo dieting, sedentary lifestyle roller coaster for the next 30 years.

 About nine years ago Betty’s weight topped out at 289 pounds and she decided that she had to do something about it.
 Around that time, she bumped into a friend who she hadn’t seen for quite some time and was shocked at how much weight that person had lost, and more importantly, how good her friend said she felt.
 When Betty inquired about the weight loss, her friend confided that she had had bypass surgery (bariatric surgery).
 At the time, Betty was only familiar with a few celebrities that had undergone the surgery, and was intrigued that a “real” person could afford to have it done.